aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/case-04-ip-misconfiguration-across-multiple-devices.md

 The case also compares how the same troubleshooting process behaves across different connection types: home Wi-Fi, mobile hotspot, and Ethernet.
 This comparison helps show that DHCP can assign different valid network ranges depending on the network, while the troubleshooting logic remains the same.

+---

+## Environment

 The same troubleshooting process was tested on:

 - PC3 – HP All-in-One
-- PC2 – Desktop / Ethernet
+- PC2 – Desktop

----

-## Environment

 - Windows 10
 - Wi-Fi adapter